quantcdn/docs/docs/security/waf/custom-rules.md

 ### Overriding configuration values

 ModSecurity comes preconfigured with a number of variables that are used by the rulesets.
-These rules are defined as default values if no rule prior has set them.
-This enables fine tuning of a number of parameters for the firewall.
+These rules are defined as default values if no prior rule has set them.
+This enables fine-tuning of a number of parameters for the firewall.

 **Sample configuration value**